-Here’s a simple process I use for coming up with the specific blog posts I write for my own blog.
+If my free Artificial Intelligence-powered blog idea generator tool doesn’t come back with some clever ideas you like, here’s a simple process I use for coming up with the specific blog posts I write for my own blog.

-- Brainstorm topics and write them all down: Start by writing down as many ideas or keywords that you can.
+- Brainstorm blog topics and write them all down: Start by writing down as many ideas or keywords that you can.
 Aim for things you know your target audience would find valuable.
 What questions are they asking?
 Where do you have expertise and can help fill in the blanks?

 - Lump similar ideas together: Take all of your terms and start to refine them.
 Are there duplicates that you can lump together?

 - Put your ideas in a spreadsheet and prioritize: Now, turn to your editorial calendar spreadsheet and include your keyword, estimated search volume, difficulty and opportunity.
-Looking at all these, assign a priority to each one topic, on a scale of 1-5 (or a basic High-Medium-Low).
+Looking at all these, assign a priority to each specific topic, on a scale of 1-5 (or a basic High-Medium-Low).

 - Outline content that hits all three key needs: Take your top priorities and set deadlines for them.
-Look for topics that hit all three key needs: Fits your niche, are genuine needs of your readers, and have potential to drive traffic to your blog from search engines.
+Look for blogging topics that hit all three key needs: Fits your niche, are genuine needs of your readers, and have potential to drive traffic to your blog from search engines.
 Then write a blog post outline to solidify your main points and get started.